 Voting in Waterloo is easy whether it's your first election or your 25th.
 The sole polling location for the city is City Hall located at 136 North Monroe Street and the polls are always open from 7:00 a.m. to 8:00 p.m.
 If you need to register, you can register on Election Day at the polls or by visiting the Clerk/Treasurer's office any day of the year (except the day before any election) between 8 a.m. and 4:30 p.m.
-Monday - Friday (more information below).
+Monday - Friday (more info below).

 Beginning in 2016 you will need to have and show an ID to vote.
 If you do not have an ID, you can obtain a free one, for the purposes of voting, through any Department of Transportation Driver Licensing Office.